 How to do it: Before the scheduled meeting, have one team member in the meeting come up with a question.
 At the beginning of the meeting, the question chooser then presents the question to the group.
-Each team member then takes a turn answering the question.
+Each team member then takes a turn answering the question, fostering engagement and connection.

 What it is: Have you ever wondered what makes some teas so special?
 You and your teammates can find out with a tea-tasting class — all virtual, of course.
 Materials are sent to your employees ahead of time, so everyone should be ready on the day of the event.

 How to do it: You’ll join a virtual video call with a tea expert who will walk you through everything you need to know.
 During the call, you’ll be required to brew your own tea, so be sure to have hot water handy.
 Engaging in this activity helps create a shared experience and conversation among remote team members.